MelbourneDeveloper/Hid.Net/README.md

 * .NET Core
 * Android
 * UWP
+* Linux* (With LibUsbDotNet Provider)

 **Would love to hear from you if you'd like to add Linux or MacOS support!**

+Here is an example of use with LibUsbDotNet: https://github.com/MelbourneDeveloper/Trezor.Net/blob/master/src/Trezor.Net.UnitTest/LibUsbDevice.cs .
+This can be used for Linux support, but as yet, no project has used this.
+Please contact me through the issues section if you have any trouble making this work on Linux.

 ## Samples & Unit Tests